Vertex Nomination Via Seeded Graph Matching: Introduction and Background

-The remainder of the paper is laid out as follows: In Section \ref{sec:vnscheme}, we introduce our across graph VN scheme, \texttt{VNmatch}, along with a brief mathematical description of the required subroutines including the soft seeded graph matching algorithm (\texttt{SoftSGM}, Algorithm \ref{alg:softsgm}), introduced in \cite{fiadpr12}.
+The remainder of the paper is laid out as follows: In Section \ref{sec:relwork}, we give an overview of some related work, after which, in Section \ref{sec:rhocorr}, we introduce a formal definition of what we mean by "corresponding vertices."
+Following, in Section \ref{sec:vnscheme}, we introduce our across graph VN scheme, \texttt{VNmatch}, along with a brief mathematical description of the utilized subroutines including the soft seeded graph matching algorithm (\texttt{SoftSGM}, Algorithm \ref{alg:softsgm}), introduced in \cite{fiadpr12}.
 In Sections \ref{sec:sbmexp} and \ref{sec:realdata}, we explore applications of \texttt{VNmatch} on both synthetic and real data, including a pair of high school friendship networks and a pair of online social networks.
 We conclude with an overview of our findings and a discussion of potential extensions in Section \ref{sec:conc}.

+We employ the \texttt{SoftSGM} Algorithm of \cite{fiadpr12} as a means by which to nominate vertices in the \texttt{VNmatch} algorithm so as to introduce this algorithm as a useful tool in the across graph vertex nomination task.
+However, other vertex nomination schemes exist which could also be adapted and utilized in the \texttt{VNmatch} algorithm (in particular Steps 3 and 4).
+For example, the use of spectral methods, which tend to work well for matching larger graphs, may be desirable when the original graphs are on the order of millions of vertices and localization trims the networks down to only thousands of vertices.
+For details regarding adjacency or Laplacian spectral embedding, see \cite{twotruths}.

-{\bf Notation:} To aid the reader, we have collected the frequently used notation introduced in this manuscript into a table for ease of reference; see Table \ref{table:notation}.
+\paragraph{Notation:} To aid the reader, we have collected the frequently used notation introduced in this manuscript into a table for ease of reference; see Table \ref{table:notation} .
 Also, in what follows, we assume for simplicity that all graphs are simple (that is, edges are undirected, there are no multi-edges, and there are no loops).